This is Not a Sequel: Chapter 2

 “Got you your usual,” he said.

-The lid was on tight.
-The cardboard sleeve was warm.
-The brand logo stared up at her like a grin.
+She looked at the cup.
+Lid on tight.
+Cardboard sleeve warm.
+The brand logo staring up like a grin.

 That was the problem.